 Students will be spending the majority of their time in primary care seeing patients in student surgeries and their modes of assessment reflect this.
-Case based discussion (CbD), Clinical evaluation exercise (mini-CEX) and Direct observation of procedural skills (DOPS) are the formative assessment tools used.
-An additional break in student surgery and more blocked appointments in GP tutor's surgery is likely to be required when planning to perform a case discussion or observed consultation on some of the student surgeries.
+Case based discussion (CbD), Clinical evaluation exercise (mini-CEX), Direct observation of procedural skills (DOPS), patient feedback and student reflective piece are the formative assessment tools used.
+An additional break in student surgery and more blocked appointments in GP tutor's surgery are likely to be required when planning to perform a case discussion or observed consultation on some of the student surgeries.